kembrick/phpEmailSender/README.md

 # phpEmailSender
-Simple code to send email with on fly created picture.
+Simple code to send email with on fly edited picture.

-Two variants: with embeded picture and picture in attach.
+Two variants: with embedded picture and attached picture.